 That’s where third-party logistics providers, also called 3PLs, come in.

 What are 3PLs?

-A 3PL is a logistics services provider that allows merchants to outsource the entire ecommerce fulfillment process, including inventory management, picking, packing, and shipping of orders.
+A 3PL is a logistics services provider that allows merchants to outsource the entire order fulfillment process, including inventory management, picking, packing, and shipping of orders.
 3PLs take care of the fulfillment-related tasks that can often be too costly and unproductive to manage in-house.

 Partnering with a 3PL can help your business save on fulfillment costs and time, freeing up resources to focus instead on product development, marketing, and business growth.

 However, not all 3PLs are created equal, especially when it comes to fulfillment pricing models and 3PL costs.
 To help figure out which 3PL is best for your ecommerce business, it’s important to familiarize yourself with the different expenses and pricing models involved.
 Read on to learn how to calculate fulfillment costs for your ecommerce business.